 There’s also a viewing tower nearby with a coin-operated telescope (¥100).
 Just nice, when I was done admiring Cape Maeda, I also spotted my partner swimming back.
 He was a tiny ant in the water with a neon green float, from where I was standing. ;)

 Leaving Cape Maeda

-We happened to end our activity right before its closing hour.
+We happened to end our activity just before its closing hour.
 Just to emphasize again, the shower facility and parking would be closed at 7pm.
 So, please take note.
-I panicked slightly when the loudspeaker started blasting loudly that the area would be closed in 15 minutes, and my dearest partner was still a tiny “ant” in the water.
+I panicked slightly when the loudspeaker started blasting loudly that the area would be closed in 15 minutes and my dearest partner was still a tiny “ant” in the water.